kblood/MCPFileSystem/LineEditOperationsExamples.md

-# Line-Based File Editing Examples
+# Replace-Based File Editing Examples

-This document provides examples of how to use the new line-based file editing functionality in the MCPFileSystem client, which is compatible with the format expected by the `d94_edit_file` tool.
+This document provides examples of how to use the replace-based file editing functionality in the MCPFileSystem client, which is compatible with the format expected by the `edit_file` tool.
+Only Replace operations are supported.

 ## Basic Usage Example